Cesar-Paredes/JavaReview/README.md

 At least 8 characters<br/>
 At least 1 special character<br/>
 At leas 1 upper case<br/>
-At least 1 lowe case<br/>
+At least 1 lower case<br/>
 Can't repeat the same word inside the password<br/>
 <br/>
 The output:<br/>
 It takes every word in the text and then starts analyzing them to be able to reach the desire outcome, <br/>
-also it will give us the reasons why it didn't take the previous words to be the choosen as a potential password.<br/>
+also it will give us the reasons why it didn't take the previous words to be the chosen as a potential password.<br/>
 <br/>
 Length 1: It means it didn't take 1 previous word because of the length<br/>
 Same word 1: It means it didn't take 1 previous word because the word was repeated inside the potential password.<br/>